-- (a) CalHome Program Recipients shall develop and employ a Reuse Account plan that has been submitted to and approved by the Department as addressing the following topics: - (1) Description of a tracking system to ensure the reuse of funds for Eligible Activities including: - (A) Loans to individual homeowners and homebuyers, - (B) Homebuyer Education and

-- (C) Eligible administrative costs. - (b) All repayments of CalHome Loan principal and any CalHome Program Loan interest (i.e., program income) shall be deposited into a separately maintained Reuse Account. - (c) Any interest earned on deposited CalHome reuse funds must accrue to the CalHome Program identified funds and be reused for CalHome Program purposes. - (d) Funds in the Reuse Account shall only be used by the Recipient for CalHome Program Eligible Activities which are subject to these Guidelines. - (e) Recipients shall be required to enter into a long-term Monitoring Agreement with the Department allowing the Department monitoring of Reuse Accounts for compliance with these Guidelines.
+- (a) CalHome Program Recipients shall develop and employ a Reuse Account plan that has been submitted to and approved by the Department as addressing the following topics: - (1) Description of a tracking system to ensure the reuse of funds for Eligible Activities including: - (A) Loans to individual homeowners and homebuyers, - (B) Homebuyer Education and - (C) Allowable 5 percent Loan servicing fee. - (b) All repayments of CalHome Loan principal and any CalHome Program Loan interest (i.e., program income) shall be deposited into a separately maintained Reuse Account. - (c) Any interest earned on deposited CalHome reuse funds must accrue to the CalHome Program identified funds and be reused for CalHome Program purposes. - (d) Funds in the Reuse Account shall only be used by the Recipient for CalHome Program Eligible Activities which are subject to these Guidelines.
+This includes all CalHome Program Eligible Activities (except Homeownership Development Projects) for which the Recipient meets the minimum Applicant eligibility requirements. - (e) Loans made from the Reuse Account are subject to the maximum Loan amount as defined in the NOFA under which the original CalHome Award was made, or, the maximum Loan amount as defined in the most recent CalHome.NOFA, whichever is greater. - (f) Recipients shall be required to enter into a long-term Monitoring Agreement with the Department allowing the Department monitoring of Reuse Accounts for compliance with these Guidelines. - (g) In the event a CalHome Recipient ceases operating the CalHome activity for which they were awarded funds, the Recipient has two options: - (1) Return the funds and any program income to HCD; or - (2) Identify another eligible entity and transfer the funds and any program income to that entity's Local Program.
+The entity must meet all the same requirements the original Recipient met from the CalHome NOFA and Guidelines under which the Award was made.
+The funds must be used for eligible activities only.
+This option requires advance written approval by HCD.